rjhdby/php-api-skeleton/README.md

 ## Using
 See [class/methods/Example.php](https://github.com/rjhdby/api-skeleton/blob/master/class/methods/Example.php).

-Each method must implements `core\Method` interface.
+Each method must implements `core\MethodInterface` interface.
   * Method `__construct` must receive an associative array ($_GET or $_POST will be forwarded to constructor)
   * Method `__invoke` must return an array or throw an Exception